GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 adds dynamic checks on the extracted code which we will see in the coq code.

-Let's go to `arrays_gen.v` and look for the definition of `zero_array__tuple_fun`.
-You will notice that it calls `errorM` but, in this case that's not a sign of a typing error!
-This error call corresponds to the case where the array is accessed out of bounds.
+Let's go to `arrays_gen.v` (which has already been generatred for you) and look for the definition of `zero_array__tuple_fun`.
+You will notice that it calls `errorM` twice but, in this case that's not a sign of a typing error!
+Heapster includes these errors to catch out-of-bounds array accesses and a unrepresentable indices (i.e. index that can't be written as a machine integer).
 The code below is a simplification of the `zero_array__tuple_fun` with some notation for readability (see below for how to enable such pritty printing).

 ```
 zero_array__tuple_fun =